 We did a little of both for this activity.

-In addition to the worksheet we set out to create our own rock pets as well.
-From my experience there are two basic ways to best paint a rock.
+In addition to the worksheet, we set out to create our own rock pets as well.
+From my experience, there are two basic ways to best paint a rock.
 Either with acrylics or crayons.
-However the 'Ultimate' way to have preschoolers paint a rock is with a lovely invention called Sharpie Paint markers.
+However, the ‘Ultimate’ way to have preschoolers paint rock is with a lovely invention called Sharpie Paint markers.
 You can find a pinable image below summarizing the processes.